Vennverse/autojobr-main/MARKETING_MATERIAL.md

 ## Call-to-Action Variations

 **For Job Seekers:**
 "Stop applying blindly.
 Get matched with your ideal role, apply smarter with our extension, and get inside referrals that actually work.
-Start free today - no credit card required." 🚀
+Start free today - no credit card required. https://autojobr.com/" 🚀

 **For Recruiters:**
 "Hire smarter, not harder.
 Let AI handle candidate screening while you focus on closing offers.
-Schedule a demo with our team and see your hiring efficiency transform." 📞
+Schedule a demo with our team and see your hiring efficiency transform. https://autojobr.com/" 📞

 **For Both:**
 "Join the hiring revolution.
 Whether you're seeking your next role or building your next team, AutoJobR makes it happen faster.
-Sign up free." ✨
+Sign up free at https://autojobr.com/" ✨

 **For Early Adopters:**
 "Be part of a movement changing how people get hired.
-AutoJobR - the platform for serious job seekers and results-driven recruiters." 🔗
+AutoJobR - the platform for serious job seekers and results-driven recruiters. https://autojobr.com/" 🔗

 ---